-Coroner's verdict on death of Louis Edgar in 2016 Kaikoura quake
+Coroner's verdict on death of Louis Edgar in 2016 Kaikōura quake

 "People who use and occupy buildings constructed of unreinforced masonry face the risk of injury or death in a large earthquake."

-In the coroner's report, Edgar's wife Pam detailed the horrifying moments the earthquake tore through the home they shared with his mother Margaret Edgar.
+In the coroner's report, Edgar's wife Pam told police about the horrifying moments the earthquake tore a part the home they shared with his mother Margaret Edgar.

 She recalled attempting to check on her mother-in-law.